R-Lok/2800-202410-BBY26/README.md

 ### 6. Homepage Study Streak Display
 The home page contains elements that help motivate the user to study:
-* The application keeps a track of the days in which the user has reviewed their generated flashcard sets:
-* which is displayed on the calendar on the homepage
+* The application keeps a track of the days in which the user has reviewed their generated flashcard sets which is displayed on the calendar on the homepage
 * It also keeps track of the consecutive days in which the user has been studying for, which is displayed as a streak counter above the calendar